ajktown/docs/api/add-new-field.md

 You can still have the query for fine-grained GET request.
 (Like getting words)

 #### PUT

-### Create Interface under domains directory
-Before create domain, create the interface for the domain.

 ### Create Domain
 Copy from others and comment it out.
 And implement step by step